wh-alice/mig_visualstudio/vs/extensibility/modifying-the-isolated-shell-by-using-the-.vsct-file.md

 ---
-title: "Modifying the Isolated Shell By Using the .Vsct File | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Modifying the Isolated Shell By Using the .Vsct File" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"